sci-oer/oo-course-wiki/java/usingLibraries.md

 Import is a directive to the compiler about what class definitions you are using in your program.
 It makes your code more readable because it shortens the names you type.

-Classpath specifies a location on a hard drive for the compiler and interpreter to go look for libraries and compiled files.
-Classpath is not specified in the soure code.

-You need both.

 ### Packages
 Packages are used to group classes that have similar functionality or context.
 Packages help us keep the code base organized and make it easier to avoid name collisions by having two classes with identical names.
 For example, how many people have probably written a `Tree` class?
 Possibly even in the same program.
 By using package names we can keep the various `Tree` classes organized